hackclub/hackclub/workshops/login_auth/README.md

 Now after completing this you need to work on both the functions you assigned in HTML buttons `login()` and `logout()`.

 - Function login()
-As user can sign-in only if there record is stored in FIREBASE.
-So, FIREBASE has a property called [`Sign-in existing user`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users) as exisiting users can sign-in through input fields.
+As user can sign-in only if there record is stored in Firebase.
+So, Firebase has a property called [`Sign-in existing user`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users) as exisiting users can sign-in through input fields.

 Now you need to create two variables in `login()` function `userEmail` and `userPass` which get email and password values from the input fields with IDs `email_field` and `password_field`.